ephemer4l/Contents/docs/configuration/split-ssh.md

 ## (Optional) Backing Up the Configuration
 - Start a system backup as per the [User Documentation][CreateBackup].
-- Back up your \*.kdbx file to a somewhere you *know* to be secure. (e.g. a secure USB device, an end-to-end-encrypted email box. (e.g. Tutanota, ProtonMail))
+- Back up your \*.kdbx file to a somewhere you *know* to be secure. (e.g. a secure USB device or an end-to-end-encrypted email box)

 ## Security Benefits